Liam Feeney: Blackpool

 On 23 August 2018, Feeney signed for Blackpool on an initial two-year contract.
 He was given a starting debut in their 2–0 victory over Bristol Rovers at Bloomfield Road.

 Feeney scored his first goal for Blackpool in his 66th game for the club.
 It came in a 3–1 victory over Fleetwood Town at Bloomfield Road on 7 December 2019.
 It was also his first goal since 7 January 2017, for Blackburn.

 Tranmere Rovers

 On 17 September 2020, Feeney joined League Two side Tranmere Rovers on a season-long loan deal.
 Feeney featured in both of Tranmere's play-off matches at the end of the season as they were defeated at the semi-final stage by Morecambe.
 Following this unsuccessful end to the season, Feeney joined the club on a permanent deal in June 2021 on a one-year deal.

 Scunthorpe United

 On 26 January 2022, Feeney had his Tranmere contract terminated by mutual consent in order to join Scunthorpe United on a free transfer.

+Following Scunthorpe's second successive relegation, Feeney was released at the end of the 2022–23 season.

+After football

+On 2 October 2024, it was revealed that he had retired from the game to become a football agent.